autobrr/autobrr.com/docs/introduction.md

 10. Enable the IRC network.

-	If the network displays as `unhealthy` then disable it and use the logs to debug and resolve any issues.

-	**NOTE**: SASL authentication fails silently.
-You may be able to get more debugging information out of NickServ authentication, resolve the issue and return to SASL authentication.
+	**NOTE**: The network will display as `unhealthy` and `network unhealthy` messages appear in the logs until authentication has succeeded and autobrr has successfully joined the announcements channel.
+So you may safely ignore these messages until the logs show further information about connecting, authenticating and joining the channel.

 Now you can monitor the logs for announcements from IRC, pushes to the Servarr instance, and details for what, if anything, Servarr did with the release: